DocNITE/django-experiments/README.md

-# samuel-tts
+# What is Django?

-Samuel is name like "django" - a old wild western fiction film 1960's.
+Django - is a old wild western fiction film from 1960's.
+This repository contains all my experimental work with web framework.

 # Running Guide